-Since there isn’t any lettuce in this salad, you don’t have to worry about it getting soggy with the dressing.
-The dressing “marinates” the salad is actually makes it taste even better the next day!
+Since there isn’t any lettuce in this salad, you don’t have to worry about it getting soggy with the vinaigrette.
+The dressing “marinates” the salad, which actually makes it taste even better the next day!

 What else can I add to this?

 For a serving of protein, I like adding some chicken breasts to this Mediterranean salad as well.
 To make the chicken, check out this Chopped Chicken Salad recipe or Garlic Butter Baked Chicken Breasts.

 Alternatively, you can add chickpeas or white beans to the mediterranean salad instead.
 Keep in mind that you already include feta cheese, which has protein.
 If you’re not a fan of feta cheese, crumbled goat or blue cheese would also be delicious in this salad.

 You can also add more vegetables to this such as fresh spinach, artichokes, arugula, romaine or radishes.
 You can also add some nuts and seeds to this for an added crunch.

 Other easy Mediterranean salads and dishes to try:

 - Mediterranean Chicken Skillet